undel-gh/HA-Laundry-Monitor/docs/en/STATEMACHINE.md

 Loss of the leak sensor must not affect the cycle state.

-Only leak-related diagnostics and safety reporting are affected.
+Only leak-related diagnostics and leak reporting are affected.

 ### 12.5 Energy or temperature sensor unavailable